AckerlyXu/heima/articles/virtual-machines/windows/dotnet-core-2-architecture.md

 }
 ```

-From the Azure Portal, the virtual network looks like the following image.
+From the Azure portal, the virtual network looks like the following image.
 Notice that all virtual machines deployed with the template are attached to the virtual network.

 ![Virtual Network](./media/dotnet-core-2-architecture/vnet-win.png)